Tareq Salahi: 2009 U.S. state dinner security breaches

 In June 2005, while he was a Senator, Barack Obama had posed for a photo with the Salahis and the Black Eyed Peas at the 12th annual Rock the Vote Awards Dinner at the National Building Museum.
 The Salahis also breached the September 26, 2009, dinner for the Congressional Black Caucus, where the couple posed for photos with Rep. Chuck Rangel and Star Jones, then were asked to leave by security.
 On the December 2, 2009, Today Show, they claimed they were given tickets to that event by the Gardner Law Group, but caucus spokeswoman Muriel Cooper refuted that claim.

 "The first the White House security detail knew of their blunder in allowing them into [the November 24, 2009, state dinner] was when the couple posted photographs from the dinner on their Facebook page."
 Invited guest Brian Williams, anchor of the NBC Nightly News, observed the Salahis' SUV being turned away from the East Gate entrance.
 After that, he saw the Salahis and crew leave their vehicle and walk to the White House.
 They entered through two security checkpoints; only one of them checked for photo ID.
 The White House on November 27 released photos of the couple posing with President Obama, Vice President Joe Biden, Chief of Staff Rahm Emanuel, and other celebrities in attendance.

 Secret Service director Mark Sullivan issued a statement on November 27 saying that the Secret Service was "deeply concerned and embarrassed by the circumstances surrounding the State Dinner".
 Sullivan's statement also pointed out that "the preliminary findings of our internal investigation have determined established protocols were not followed at an initial checkpoint, verifying that two individuals were on the guest list.
 Although these individuals went through magnetometers and other levels of screening, they should have been prohibited from entering the event entirely.
 That failing is ours."

 Representative Peter T. King, a Republican of New York, wrote a letter to the United States House Committee on Homeland Security requesting an investigation into this incident.
 The Secret Service also considered criminal charges against the Salahis.
+Salahi and Michelle were subpoenaed to attend the House Committee to give evidence but he refused to testify, pleading the Fifth in response to every question.